keymanapp/keyman/mac/README.md

    Note: Use your Apple ID for `<Username>` and the app-specific password you generated above for `<Password>`.
 You'll use these in the next step as well.

-3. Add the following environment variables, probably to your .bashrc file, replacing with the values you collected in the previous steps:
+3. Add the following environment variables to mac/localenv.sh (or to your .bashrc file), replacing with the values you collected in the previous steps:

         export CERTIFICATE_ID=<SHA1-Fingerprint>
         export APPSTORECONNECT_PROVIDER=<Shortname>
         export APPSTORECONNECT_USERNAME=<Username>
         export APPSTORECONNECT_PASSWORD=<Password>
+        export DEVELOPMENT_TEAM=<TeamID>

 ### Compiling from Command Line